 Swingsets are the same way — $1,500 is a good starting point for swingsets with a 5 foot deck that are going to be safe, sturdy, and have a great warranty.
-(Update from Jay in 2020 - "I would increase the price range now to between $1,750 - $1,850 as many cost have increased since this article was written.)
+(Update from Jay in 2021 - "I would increase the price now to around $2,000 as many cost have increased since this article was written.)

 You’ll find a bunch of sets that are cheaper than that online, but if you look into it, you’ll realize that those cheaper sets always have additional costs like shipping, or the quality of the sets are degraded in some way.

 Most of the time you won’t even realize the quality is bad until you’re sitting in your backyard watching the swingset being set up - and something breaks.

 Swing sets in the sub $1,000 range, usually have the following problems that you should look out for:

 * They have a 4 foot deck, which is too small for older children

 * They aren’t constructed from solid 4x4 beams, meaning they can break more easily

 * The swing beams are pieces of wood glued together instead of a solid 4x6 inch beam, which means the set is susceptible to cracking and splitting

 * Lack of predrilled holes, meaning the installers will have to drill them manually, causing them to crack a lot easier than factory drilled holes, and

 * The base of the set isn’t constructed with solid 4x4 beams, so even the foundation is weak